brstrutt/planning_knock_out_whist/backend/README.md

 ## How to develop

-1. Open the backend devcontainer.
-This contains the dev environment
-2. (initial setup) follow the [frontend readme](../frontend/README.md) to create an initial build of the frontend
+0. Open the devcontainer and cd to this directory.
+Then the following commands will work.
-3. Run `cargo run` to run the backend server
+1. Run `cargo run` to run the backend server
-4. Run `cargo watch -x run` to run the backend server with automatic recompilation on code changes
+2. Run `cargo watch -x run` to run the backend server with automatic recompilation on code changes

 ## Other